The SDS Method: A Repeatable Sales Process Anyone Can Follow

 Once you make your offer, describe to your client what needs to happen in order to reach an agreement and do business with you.
 If you typically use proposals and contracts, describe what will be in it.
 If there are other decision makers involved in the process, ask what they’ll think about the proposal, and what they need in place to reach an agreement.
 You can begin strategizing with your client to reach an agreement as soon as you’ve made your offer.

-Stage 4: Reaching an Agreement
+Stage 4: Agreement

 You’ve vetted your client for fit, learned about their motivation and goals, and made an offer.
 The only thing left to do is finalize an agreement.
 This step is all about settling any open questions about if they’ll work with you, how they’ll work with you, and how much they’ll buy.
 While the negotiation and contracting process is a key part of reaching an agreement, so is anticipating and addressing objections.